Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Mount Barker Surrounds had a median income among taxpayers of $51,207.
-The average income stood at $64,638.
-These figures are in line with national averages and compare to levels of $52,592 and $64,886 across Greater Adelaide respectively.
-Based on Wage Price Index growth of 10.83% since financial year 2022, current estimates would be approximately $56,753 (median) and $71,638 (average) as of March 2025.
-According to 2021 Census figures, household, family and personal incomes in Mount Barker Surrounds cluster around the 52nd percentile nationally.
-Distribution data shows that 37.3% of locals (2,720 people) fall into the $1,500 - 2,999 income category.
-After housing costs, residents retain 87.7% of their income.
-The area's SEIFA income ranking places it in the 6th decile.
+AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022 shows Mount Barker Surrounds had a median income among taxpayers of $51,207 and an average level of $64,638.
+These figures align with national averages and compare to levels of $52,592 and $64,886 across Greater Adelaide respectively.
+Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates would be approximately $57,777 for median income and $72,931 for average income as of September 2025.
+According to the 2021 Census figures, household, family, and personal incomes in Mount Barker Surrounds cluster around the 52nd percentile nationally.
+Distribution data shows that 37.3% of locals (2,722 people) fall into the $1,500 - 2,999 income category, reflecting patterns seen in the surrounding region where 31.8% similarly occupy this range.
+After housing costs, residents retain 87.7% of their income, indicating strong purchasing power and placing the area's SEIFA income ranking in the 6th decile.

 Frequently Asked Questions - Income